alepbloyd/forest_generator/README.md

 Below here is a rambly attempt to retrace my thought process in chronological order, from each feature to each feature, and what I remember about how I approached making each feature of this project.

-(This is a work-in-progress, and will be updated if I have time between classes and projects at [Turing](https://www.turing.edu)!)
+(This (as in the readme itself, not just the code) is a work-in-progress, and will be updated if I have time between classes and projects at [Turing](https://www.turing.edu)!)

 # Background

-This is my first project, and hooooo boy I feel like I learned a lot while stumbling through this, and at least 75% of what I learned is what *not* to do in future projects.
+Hooooo boy I feel like I learned a lot while stumbling through this, and at least 75% of what I learned is what *not* to do in future projects.
 - Maybe sticking all of my script into one file is not the right way to handle things?
 - What the heck is a branch, or a commit, or git?
 Doesn't everyone code and hope that it works, break everything, try to fix it, get frustrated, and then hold down ```cmd+z``` for a few minutes to try to get back to a functional point and try to remember what aspects of what they did worked?
 - What is 'planning ahead?'